philbooth/tryer/README.md

 });
 ```

-If neither environment
+If you are
+including trier.js
+with an HTML `<script>` tag,
+or neither of the above environments
-is detected,
+are detected,
-trier.js will export its interface globally
+trier.js will just export its interface globally
 as `trier`.

+trier.js
+has no dependencies
-trier.js exports
+and exports
 a single public function,
 `attempt`,
 which enables you to